ibm-cloud-docs/cephaas/enable-fusion-services.md

 ## Understanding Fusion services
 {: #about-fusion-services}

-When you enable Fusion services for a cluster, you grant the cluster permission to use storage, backup, and restore capabilities in a cluster.
+When you enable Fusion services for a cluster, you activate the following capabilities:

+Fusion Data Foundation
+:   Provides software-defined storage for the cluster.

+Backup and restore
+:   Enables ACM-based (Advanced Cluster Management) backup and restore capabilities for cluster data protection.

+Enabling Fusion services activates both FDF and BNR together.
 This action cannot be undone.

+The enablement process typically takes a few minutes to complete.
+During this time, you may see temporary errors or experience issues with quota updates.
+These are expected and should resolve automatically once the enablement process completes.
+{: note}

 ## Enabling Fusion services
 {: #enable-fusion-steps}